ConstantRobotics-Ltd/CodingStandards/README.md

 ### Pull-requests

-1. Pull-request should be named the same as branch.
+1. Pull-request should be named the same as a branch.
-2. Pull-request can be closed only after approves from all reviewers.
+2. Pull-request can be closed only after approval from all reviewers.

 ## Recommended tools and libraries